Azure-Samples/azure-search-knowledge-mining/README.md

 ### [01 - Search Index Creation](https://github.com/Azure-Samples/azure-search-knowledge-mining/tree/master/01%20-%20Search%20Index%20Creation)

 This folder contains a Postman collection that you can use to create a search index.
-The collection is pre-configured to take advantage of out-of-the-box Cognitive Search functionality.
+The collection is pre-configured to take advantage of out-of-the-box AI Search functionality.

 We recommend using this collection to create an initial search index and then iterating by editing the postman collection and adding custom skills as needed.